halgurdh/WeatherApp/README.md

 # WeatherApp

-A simple weatherapp using typescript, vite, react, [WeatherAPI](https://www.weatherapi.com/)
+A simple weather compare app using typescript, vite, react, [WeatherAPI](https://www.weatherapi.com/)

 At home and it rains?
 Find several cities you can go to for nicer weather.